 Applicants who already have nursing registration in their home country, should have their current qualifications and work experience assessed by the Nursing and Midwifery Board of Australia prior to applying to the University as they may be eligible for direct registration.
 Information on this can be obtained from the Nursing and Midwifery Board of Australia.More information...

-Domestic students: Applicants must be eligible for registration with a nurses' registration authority in a country (outside of Australia) in which they originally registered.
-Applicants with an overseas nursing qualification will be eligible to apply for registration with the Nursing and Midwifery Board of Australia upon successful completion of the course.
+Domestic students: Applicants must be eligible for registration with a nurses' registration authority in Australia or a country outside of Australia in which they originally registered.

 Applicants must provide evidence of eligibility with a nurses' authority in the country in which they originally registered (ie practicing certificate).
 This must be sent to SATAC as soon as possible after submitting the SATAC GradStart application.